cisco-apjc-cloud-se/aci-basic-day2/README.md

 ## Execute Deployment
 In Terraform Cloud for Business, queue a new plan to trigger the initial deployment.
 Any future changes to pushed to the GitHub repository will automatically trigger a new plan deployment.

+To swich between stages, simply rename the file with a "." prefix to indicate it is now hidden and then rename the required stage file and remove the "." prefix to make this active input file.

 ## Results
 If successfully executed, the Terraform plan will result in the following configuration for each domain manager.